esp-arduino-libs/ESP32_Display_Panel/examples/Touch/SPI/README.md

 | Supported Touch Controllers | CST816S | FT5x06 | GT911 | GT1151 | ST7123 | TT21100 |
 | --------------------------- | ------- | ------ | ----- | ------ | ------ | ------- |

-# I2C Touch Example
+# SPI Touch Example

-The example demonstrates how to develop different model touches with I2C interface using standalone drivers and test them by printing touch point coordinates.
+The example demonstrates how to develop different model touches with SPI interface using standalone drivers and test them by printing touch point coordinates.

 ## How to use